mathcale/coronavirus-dashboard/README.md

 # Coronavirus Dashboard

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Dashboard built with Next/React to help track COVID-19 around the world.
+Created with ❤️ and 😷 by [myself](https://matheus.me) for the world!

 ## Contributing